Stepping through Code

 Changing the execution flow

 Sometimes, you may want to skip a part of code without actually executing it (e.g., to avoid a known bug) or to return to a statement that has been already executed.
-This can be done by forcibly setting the next statement at the current line — use the Set Next Statement command (Ctrl+Shift+F10) that is available in the Run menu.
+This can be done by forcibly setting the next statement at the current line — use the Jump to statement command (Ctrl+Shift+F10) that is also available in the Run menu.

 - Statements between the old and the new execution points are not executed.